 Upon accomplishing a year of service, members receive an education award which can be utilized for graduate school or other continuing education opportunities.
 Our members have gone on to pursue a wide variety of careers, including some in the early childhood realm (teachers and social work), public health, policy development, and more.
 One of our members even launched a music festival as his service project which has turned into a major annual event.
 Regardless of the path members take after their year of service, the AmeriCorps experience helps lay the foundation for success.

-We are currently accepting applications for the 2018 – 2019 service term.
+We are currently accepting applications.
 Apply today!